 1. Wear Safety Gear and Bring a Friend

-One of the most common injuries in in-line skating is the Leitthema “[Injury patterns and prophylaxis in inline skating]” View Source .
+One of the most common injuries in in-line skating is the distal fracture of the radius Leitthema “[Injury patterns and prophylaxis in inline skating]” View Source .
 In other words: breaking your forearm close to your wrist.
 In most cases, this can be prevented by wearing proper protective equipment, which includes a helmet and elbow, knee, and—you guessed it—wrist protectors.

-Another study (from back in the ’90s, when roller skating was last super popular) found that New England Journal of Medicine “Risk Factors for Injuries from in-Line Skating and the Effectiveness of Safety Gear” View Source are effective against the most common skating injuries.
+Another study (from back in the ’90s, when roller skating was last super popular) found that wrist guards and elbow pads New England Journal of Medicine “Risk Factors for Injuries from in-Line Skating and the Effectiveness of Safety Gear” View Source are effective against the most common skating injuries.

 If you’re skating outdoors, you may also want to don some shades so the sun’s rays don’t blind you.
 And don’t forget to put on some sunscreen and bring a phone and a friend so you can call for help should you end up injuring yourself.
 And while we’re at it—stay hydrated!